Thursday, June 02, 2005

 Finally got an invitation to Yahoo 360* thanks to Welsh View.
 As a courtesy, i sent him an invite to Rojo which is also a greate website with unique features.

 Yahoo 360* also provides you a blog space.
 Since, i started this blog first, I decided to use Yahoo 360* blog as a link blog where i will be posting links to interesting stuff.
-Do check it out.
+Do

 If you want an invitation to Yahoo 360* or Rojo, leave your comments on this post with your blog URL.
 Its nothing personal, its just Social Networking ;-)